 This is where people get confused or, try to cut corners and costs.
-The towing point on a forklift ISN’T to tow a trailer, or a train of carts or attempt a 36-point reversing maneuver of a flatbed in your warehouse.
+The towing point on a forklift ISN’T to tow a trailer, a train of carts or attempt a 36-point reversing manoeuvre of a flatbed in your warehouse.

 It IS to recover the forklift truck in the event of a breakdown.

 Most manufacturers and reputable forklift providers advise against using it as a towing unit because units aren’t designed to be used to tow.
 There are several reasons for this, but the main one is it creates a high tipping risk.
 This is especially true for models with rear-wheel drive, where front-wheel braking systems can make the units unstable when towing.